My name is Amy Davis, and I am 2,849 days sober today, thanks to Mountainside.

-If you were a drinker like me, alcohol was life consuming.
-It was also a lot of work managing days and time to ensure I always had enough.
+If you were a drinker like me, alcohol was life-consuming.
+It also took a lot of work to manage my time to ensure I always had enough to drink.
 I also had the attitude that somehow, because of my life’s trauma, I was entitled to drink and act out.
-I burned every relationship I ever had, and I progressed in my alcoholism to the point in which jails, institutions and death were all accomplished (I overdosed twice); I feel this is pertinent to mention because if I could get sober, anyone can.
+I ruined every relationship I ever had, and I progressed in my alcoholism to the point in which jails, institutions and death were all accomplished (I overdosed twice); I feel this is pertinent to share because if I could get sober, anyone can.

 So after four failed attempts at rehab, I finally came to Mountainside.
 When I arrived, I had lost everything, and my family had resolved themselves to getting the call that I was dead.
 I had no address, one suitcase, no car, no job, no money and absolutely no hope.
-I called myself a “waste of space”.
+I called myself a ‘waste of space’.
 The very second I was dropped off at Mountainside, I immediately felt relief.
 I always say I had a candle inside of me, barely lit, with the wind trying to blow it out.
 I went through detox and then the 28-day program.
 By the time I was supposed to leave, I was begging to stay.

-I am currently attending the University for Criminal Justice and Behavioral Health directly working with the intersectionality of abuse and addiction and will graduate in 2023.
+I am currently attending the University for Criminal Justice and Behavioral Health and am studying the intersection of abuse and addiction, and will graduate in 2023.
 I have become certified in domestic and sexual violence advocacy.
 I am a Peer Recovery Coach getting ready to sit for the Connecticut Board CCB License this summer.
-Most recently I won a scholarship through “The Glorious Recovery Foundation”.
-In 2019, I was married and had an amazing wedding, and we hope to buy a house after my graduation.
+Most recently I won a scholarship through The Glorious Recovery Foundation.
+In 2019, I got married and had an amazing wedding, and we hope to buy a house after my graduation.
 One day, I hope to work for Mountainside in a coaching capacity.

 Thank you, Mountainside, for believing in me when I didn’t, and I hope my message can inspire anyone struggling.